Hours of work: Full time

 We offer a fantastic range of benefits including a broad range of Learning and Development opportunities, with access to the Civil Service training curriculum, generous annual leave entitlement for new starters, family friendly policies, a choice of competitive pensions and flexible benefits scheme.

-For further information: Visit the Royal Botanic Gardens Kew website
+For further information and to apply: visit the Royal Botanic Gardens Kew website

 We are committed to equality of opportunity and welcome applications from all sections of the community.
 We guarantee to interview all disabled applicants who meet the essential criteria for the post.